saquib77/DMBS_Project/README.md

 after that, './app' file ask for source and destination cities that app file get the fare_list table and create a graph .

-> Then we apply `Min-cost algorithm` on that graph in order to get the min fare between the cities.
+> Then we apply ***``` Min-cost algorithm ```*** on that graph in order to get the min fare between the cities.

 > Finally, the it will output the result that shows that minimum cost between the cities.

 ### Commands :

-> Internaly all this command using run.sh shell scripting file and we are using terminal and simply ./run.sh command into terminal.
+> Internally all this command using run.sh shell scripting file and that we are using terminal and simply ./run.sh command into terminal.

 ```
 g++ -std=c++11 -I/usr/include/cppconn -o run citySeeder.cpp -ljsoncpp -L/usr/lib -lmysqlcppconn